 Authored by Jia Yizhen and Deng Yang

 China property bubble becomes a hot topic again.
 After the downturn in real estate market in 2014, the government started to loosen the monetary policy and ease restrictions on the property market.
-House prices and sales in China is recovering and booming again.
+House prices and sales in China are recovering and booming again.

 Sales Prices of Residential Buildings in 70 Medium and Large-sized Cities in Sep 2016